b1llywitant0/Philadelphia-Property-Value-Prediction/README.md

 ### Modeling
 #### Feature Selection
 <p align='justify' style="font-weight: bold;">
 We select the features used in the model building based on evidence in detailed EDA and also on the basis of domain knowledge.
+We will make 2 model, the first model will become the base model and the second model is an updated version from the first model.
 </p>

 #### Base Model